gblong1/open_model_zoo/demos/benchmark_app/cpp/README.md

 ```

 Running the application with the empty list of options yields the usage message given above and an error message.

+By default, benchmark_app will submit back-to-back inference requests as fast as possible.
+To set a maximum inference request rate, use -max_ips (for maximum inference-per-second).

+For example, -max_ips 30.0 will ensure that there is at least a ~33.33 ms gap between submitted inference requests.

 Application supports topologies with one or more inputs.
 If a topology is not data-sensitive, you can skip the input parameter.
 In this case, inputs are filled with random values.
 If a model has only image input(s), please provide a folder with images or a path to an image as input.